mislav/blog/_posts/2011-12-12-vim-revisited.md

 set smartcase                   " ... unless they contain at least one capital letter
 {% endhighlight %}

+Everything mentioned in this article is valid in vim running in a terminal as well as graphical (GUI) vim such as gvim or MacVim.
+A graphical vim setting offers extra features, but I'm not covering any of those here.

 ### Guidelines for expanding your vim settings later on:

 1. Never copy something from other people unless you know *exactly* what